matthdeck/mern-app/README.md

 This goal setting app is designed to help users stay motivated by keeping track of goals.

 ## Features

+- Create goals
+- Update goals
-- create, read, update and delete goals
+- Delete goals
+- JWT authentication for user login

 ## Getting Started